 As Manchin noted, many Democrats bolted as soon as Trump’s speech ended in an apparent effort to signal they can’t even stomach being in the same room as the president.

-You may consider this as an exercise of detecting the techniques.

 Rules & Tips

-To do the annotation, you must be a fluent speaker of English language.
+To do the annotation, you must be a fluent speaker of English.

 Some sentences might be tricky, so make sure you spot the correct technique.